MitchGoudkuil/functional-programming/README.md

   2. If you put the 3 biggest trilogies next to each other, how high is the pile of books?
   3. On which novels's summary are the most sexual words used?
   4. How often does the word blood appear in the summary of thrillers?
 (Dutch and english)
-  5. Which Genre has the most amount of books.(to easy)
+  5. Which Genre has the most amount of books.(too easy)

    The focus on the information